technicaldebtgames/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+From above:

+A "closure" is the concept of a function being bundled together with references to its surrounding state.
+It gives you access to an outer function's scope in an inner function.
+Closures are created at each function's creation time.

 2. Study the following code, then answer the questions below.

 ```js